wenhao-gao/mol_opt/README.md

 ## Contribute

 Our repository is an open-source initiative.
-To get involved, check our [Contribution Guidelines](CONTRIBUTE.md)!
+To update a better set of parameters or incldue your model in out benchmark, check our [Contribution Guidelines](CONTRIBUTE.md)!